 3) Lay the tank on its side for gluing.
 Dry-fit the brace first, so you know it fits.
 If the silicone seam at the bottom prevents a close fit, move the brace towards the top.
 Then take the brace out.

 4) Put a bead of silicone on the short side of the brace and glue it in.
-Hold it for a minute.
-You cannot use clamps since the brace is oval.
+Hold it for a minute, it usually sticks then.
 Let the silicone cure for at least 6 h.
 Then glue in the other brace.
 If you smear silicone anywhere by accident, wipe it off with ethanol immediately.

 5) To create clean seams put another bead of silicone on each side of the braces and smoothen with one swipe using a finger.
 Make sure you silicone the bottom end tightly, so that the braces cannot swing like a hinge, especially when they do not touch the bottom.
 Clean seams prevent algae from growing into the seams and give it a neat look.
 Let cure for at least 24 h before you fit the foam; otherwise, the pressure could move the braces.

 6) Bend the foam into the corner, and cut a groove where you want to place the Jetlifter.
 It is important that you cut the groove when the foam is bent, otherwise it will become too wide on the outside radius.

 7) Ready to go!
 Place the heater or other equipment in the space behind the corner, so it is out of sight.
 Now you have a neat filter that will run for many years.
 Rather than taking the Cornerfilter out for rinsing, just occasionally vacuum off the front with a hose when you do water changes.

 Summary: For ~2 hours of setup work you save countless hours of dismantling power, canister, sponge, or hang-on-back filters, cleaning out pump drives and hoses, and buying new media all the time.
 Moreover, you will not have a sponge filter sitting in the middle of the tank.
 Simplicity that works!